Artists/Bands [D-G]

 -

 Incl.
-Rod Clay (vocals/guitar/bass/drums) ; Pat Cuskelly (keyboards) ; Doiran James (vocals/drums/guitar) ; Brian McCully (drums) ; David Morris (vocals/guitar/bass) ; Dick Rummery (vocals/guitar/bass/keyboards) ; Preston Stahlut (vocals/guitar/bass) ; Dog Stanley (guitar) ; Malcolm Toft (sax/vocals)
+Rod Clay (vocals/guitar/bass/drums) ; Pat Cuskelly (keyboards) ; Doiran James (vocals/drums/guitar) ; Brian McCully (drums) ; David Morris (vocals/guitar/bass) ; Dick Rummery (vocals/guitar/bass/keyboards) ; Preston Stahlut (vocals/guitar/bass) ; Richard ‘Dog’ Stanley (guitar) ; Malcolm Toft (sax/vocals)

 Guerilla was never a band, and indeed the name was only loosely applied to this ‘jamming’ collective as a joke.
 The various participants would meet for wine, weed and music afternoons (or evenings) whenever a time and place could be organised.
-The majority of get-togethers occurred on properties outside Armidale.
-One advantage of being in the country was that there were many more opportunities to play outside rather than being stuck inside studios.
-The sessions would involve playing songs that most people knew – with the Rolling Stones, Hendrix, Cream, The Beatles, Billy Thorpe and the Aztecs, and The Angels providing some of the more popular covers.
+The majority of get-togethers occurred either out of town or on the verandah of the Stahluts’ home (opposite Armidale High School).
+The favourite place to jam was at Brian McCully’s rented house on the property, Warrane, situated well out of Armidale on the Boorolong Road.
+One advantage of being in the country was that there were many more opportunities to play outside rather than being stuck inside studios (and no noise issues or worries about the police).
+The sessions would involve playing songs that most people knew – with the Rolling Stones, Hendrix, Cream, The Beatles, Billy Thorpe and the Aztecs and The Angels providing some of the more popular covers.

 With most individuals in the collective being able to play more than one instrument the sessions typically included improvised performances whereby people would swap (i.e. borrow) instruments and equipment to play lengthy jams.

-Rod Clay (playing Dog Stanley’s Gibson) and Brian McCully (playing his own drums)
+Rod Clay (playing Dog Stanley’s Gibson S1) and Brian McCully (playing his own drums)